efoertsch/SoaringForecast/README.md

 6. GEOS East current and animated (GIF) images.
 7. Customized version of Windy with task overlay.
 8. Options to start browsers to display either Dr. Jacks and/or SkySight
+9. Use task turnpoints to get 1800WxBrief briefing.

 Airport information for TAF/METARS downloaded from http://ourairports.com/data/.
 Note that on weekends, the file may be empty (being updated?) for a period of time, but the app should check for that and schedule downloads until what appears to be a full file is available.